AviTirto/ClassroomPlatform/backend_v1/README.md

 java -jar bfg-1.14.0.jar --replace-text keys.txt .
 ```

-3) Add the sensitive information you would like to remove from the repository to a file called ==keys.txt==.
+3) Add the sensitive information you would like to remove from the repository to a file called <mark>keys.txt</mark>.
 Every key, url, or password is seperated by a newline.
-Example contents of ==keys.txt==:
+Example contents of <mark>keys.txt</mark>:
 ```
 api_key_1
 api_key_2